After 96 hours of research evaluating 125 products, we picked Suavecito Pomade Original Hold as our top choice.

 In case you want a warning, we’ll give it to you: use too much pomade, and your hair will look greasy.
 Even if you’re going for a super-slicked look, you don’t need that much.

 There are enough products on the market that we don’t want to be too prescriptive here; you can (and should) check the manufacturer’s instructions before using a new pomade.
 But we can give you some general tips that will make your life a little easier.

 Pomade works best with damp to dry hair; perhaps more on the dry side.
 (Really, double-check that you haven’t been told to use a particular product only on dry locks, though; there are a few of those.)
 The wetter your hair is, the less likely you’ll get the hold you want, even if it’s way easier to apply.
 That said, most men with curly or wavy hair will find the best finish, and application happens with damp hair rather than dry hair.

 As long as you’re using the recommended small amount of product and your hair is clean, primed, and ready to go, you shouldn’t experience that much difficulty applying pomade to your hair.
 It’s one of the easier products to apply - as long as you don’t rush it.

 Pomade is best applied from roots, working out to the tips of your hair.
 To do this, you’ll want to work as though you are washing your hair.
-Feel free to spike your hair out so you can reach lower pieces of hair and to be certain it’s applied everywhere.
+Feel free to spike your hair out so you can reach lower pieces of hair, and to be certain, and it’s applied everywhere.
 (Please gents, don’t miss the back of your head; with pomade, it’s totally noticeable when that happens.)
-Work until you’ve got the product distributed and you’re certain there aren’t any clumps of product in your hair.
+Work until you’ve got the product distributed, and you’re certain there aren’t any clumps of product in your hair.